evandrogoulartdev/aem-deliverable03/README.md

 ## Required setup process

 - A system user with Modify/Create/Read ACL permissions must be mapped to the project's ResourceResolverService.
-OSGi Configurations such as Apache Sling Service User Mapper Service should be configured for this purpose.
+Simply go to the Apache Sling Service User Mapper Service, set up "jump-shop.core:ResourceResolverService=(systemuser)" and this requirement should be completed.

 ## Model properties and how to use them